digi-ron/AU-Falcon-SPUD-Project/Body/Seatbelts/Seatbelts.md

 ## Replacement

-> NOTE: photos not included as job last completed before project started
+> photos not included as job last completed before project started {: .block-note}

 <!--TODO add photos to basically this whole page-->